-DataWarp storage is accessed through a site's workload manager (WLM) such as PBS, Moab, or SLURM.
+DataWarp storage is accessed through a site's workload manager (WLM) such as PBS, Moab, and SLURM.
 DataWarp job script commands are added to a batch script to indicate the amount of DataWarp storage required, how the storage is to be configured, and whether files are to be staged from the parallel file system (PFS) to DataWarp or from DataWarp to the PFS.

-How the DataWarp storage is to be used determines how it must be configured.
-Examples are provided for these common use cases:
+How the DataWarp storage is to be used determines how it needs to be configured.
+The most common use cases are: